Mikejo5000/vsts-docs-pr/docs/tfs-server/admin/backup/tut-single-svr-restore-dbs.md

 <a name="restore-tfs-dbs"></a>
 ## Restore Team Foundation Server databases

 Installing and configuring software isn't sufficient to recover a deployment.
 You must restore the data before your users will be able to get back to work.
-There’s a wizard to help you do this..
+There's a wizard to help you do this..

 ### To restore databases